sourcecode369/tensorflow-examples-1.0/README.md

-# TensorFlow-for-Deep-Learning
+> # TensorFlow for Deep Learning
-### CNNs, RNNs and other neural networks for unsupervised and supervised deep learning
+> ### CNNs, RNNs and other neural networks for unsupervised and supervised deep learning

    > Objectives